tiprankstipranks

 Price Target:

-The score is driven primarily by mixed financial performance—strong profitability but pressured by negative revenue growth, high leverage, and cash-flow volatility.
-Technicals add support (uptrend and positive MACD), while valuation is favorable with a modest P/E and a solid dividend yield.
+The score is driven primarily by improved profitability and ROE, tempered by weak cash flow consistency and high leverage.
+Technicals add support via a clear uptrend with positive momentum, while valuation is favorable with a modest P/E and solid dividend yield.

 Positive Factors